 When the Food Lounge replaced their old bar with a beautiful new one, they donated the replaced wood to Ventana to use in future products.

 Hive & Hum is an urban mercantile.
 Husband and wife partners, Gary and Jodi Marisich, are creating a lifestyle shop of home, garden, gifts and apiary goods inspired by the humble bumble of the Honeybee.

-During the build out of their new retail space in Santa Cruz, they were left with beautiful red oak and poplar offcuts.
+During the build out of their new retail space in Santa Cruz (now closed to focus on their design business), they were left with beautiful red oak and poplar offcuts.
 They donated the wood to Ventana for us to use in the creation of surfboards, handplanes and supplies!